jstrachan/webbytest/ReadMe.md

     update
     publish-local

-You're local repository should now include the local build of WebbyTest
+Your local repository should now include the local build of WebbyTest

 Using WebbyTest in your sbt build